On The Move

 YABBIT n-Share technology addresses the requirements of reliability, resiliency, and availability by providing a framework for empowering service continuity, system expandability, and ease of maintenance.

 The following table compares the cost of downtime for businesses with varying levels of preparedness: n-Share uses redundancy to ensure that call-processing systems are sufficiently reliable and scalable to handle the required number of users and devices and resilient enough to handle various network and application outages or failures. n-Share runs on separate general-purpose Linux machines (or nodes) created and managed specifically for, or dedicated to, the n-Share application. n-Share is deployed as an active-active redundant application.
 This means that all nodes are online and pass call information, feature codes, voice mail, and other traffic simultaneously under normal conditions.
 If one node fails or loses connectivity, traffic fails over to the remaining n-Share nodes seamlessly, with no down time or loss of network connections. n-Share is engineered to scale in a virtually limitless fashion while still being managed as a single application.
 It can be deployed as a 2-node configuration or in multi-node clusters. n-Share nodes support geographically-dispersed multi-box redundancy ,making them ideal for disaster-recovery scenarios.
-A data center with locations on the east and west coasts, for example, might install an n-Share node at each location to spread active communications across datacenters and reduce impact should disaster strike one of the data centers.
+A data centre with locations on the east and west coasts, for example, might install an n-Share node at each location to spread active communications across data centres and reduce impact should disaster strike one of the data centres.
 Global enterprises, on the other hand, might deploy n-Share nodes around the world, according to region or lines of business (for example, one for North America, a second for APAC, and a third for EMEA).
 This model enables an enterprise to address HA and redundancy across differing territorial boundaries

-EFFECTIVE RESOURCE UTILIZATION
+EFFECTIVE RESOURCE UTILISATION

 active clustering actively forwards traffic to achieve maximum performance gain.